 There is an amazing amount of uses for orange syrup, drinks, cakes, ice cream, and desserts.

-Now that I know how easy it is to make, I will make more different types of syrup for desserts.
+Now that I know how easy it is to make, I will make different types of syrup for desserts.
 How about raspberry, blueberry or mandarin syrup?
-I am now thinking about what else could be syrup.
+I am now thinking about another ingredient could be syrup.

 WOULD I MAKE THIS AGAIN?

-Yes I would.
-I would make some changes though.
+Yes, I would make this again, however, I would make some changes when making it next.
 I would add more orange and up the sugar a bit.
 Creating a thicker syrup that is more like an orange concentrate from fresh oranges.
-Adding the zest to the syrup would be a great addition as well, this way there is a different texture for taste and it will look amazing visually too.
+Adding the zest to the syrup would be a great addition as well, this way there is a different texture for taste and it will look amazing too.

 SIGN UP FOR MY NEWSLETTER